crystaljgong/switchboard-exercise/README.md

 brew services start postgresql@15
 '''

-Download the `donations.sql` file from [the drive](https://drive.google.com/drive/folders/1P_YlH4yqYkhejWN088IjLl4cwLah6_5j) and insert it into the your database
+Download the `donations.sql` file from [the drive](https://drive.google.com/drive/folders/1P_YlH4yqYkhejWN088IjLl4cwLah6_5j) and insert it into the your database.

 `
 psql -h hostname -p port_number -U username -f donations.sql dbname `

 Your database should now have a table called `donations` with 17713 rows in it.

+Optionally set `lineitem_id` as the primary key.
+I did this via postico, a postgresql GUI.

 ### Environment setup
 Create a `.env file`